shemtsai/Aminoglycoside-Calculator/README.md

-Not yet validated, still work in progress
+Not yet validated, still work in progress...

+Open to any feedback/thoughts on other functionalities to add!

-Link below with deployed code on Shiny
+Link below with deployed code on Shiny:

 https://shemtsai.shinyapps.io/shinyapp/